php/php-langspec/spec/14-classes.md

 There are certain circumstances in which a program can generate an instance of this class, which on its own contains no members.
-One involves an attempt to [unserialize](#serialization) a string that encodes an instance of a class for which there is no definition.
+One involves an attempt to [unserialize](#serialization) a string that encodes an instance of a class for which there is no definition or if an object’s type is declared untrusted by `unserialize`’s filter argument.

 Consider the following code:

 ```PHP